[Based upon Chapters 1 – 6 of GLORY REVEALED; Sisters of Lazarus, Book 2]

 From the location of the Temple, the Court of Gentiles provided a convenient shortcut from one part of Jerusalem to another.
 In Mark’s account of the Cleansing of the Temple [Mark 11:16] Jesus prevented people from carrying merchandise through the Court.

-Jesus was outraged that the Jewish leaders—who were fastidious about the areas set aside for their own worship—blatantly disregarded the area set aside for Gentiles who wished to worship Yahweh, stating that they used it as a “den of robbers.”
-Rather than answer Jesus’ accusation of their misuse of the Temple, the Jewish leaders pointed to the children.
+Jesus was outraged that the Jewish leaders – who were fastidious about the areas set aside for their worship – blatantly disregarded the area set aside for Gentiles who wished to worship Yahweh, stating they used it as a “den of robbers.”
+Rather than answer Jesus’ accusation of their misuse of the Temple, the Jewish leaders point to the children.

-There is an ongoing debate about the proper way to worship the Lord.
-There are those who believe that liturgical is the acceptable way, while others condemn it as being boring and point to a seeker-friendly service as the best.
-There are those who state that hymns sung from hymnals are the only proper worship songs, while others state that scripture songs are better.
-Some churches tout their exuberant worship services, while others their quiet, contemplative services.
+There is still an ongoing debate about the proper way to worship the Lord.
+There are those who believe that liturgical is the acceptable way, while others condemn liturgy as being boring and point to a seeker-friendly service as being the best.
+There are those who state hymns sung from hymnals are the only proper worship songs, while others claim scripture songs are better.
+Some churches tout their exuberant worship services, while others praise their quiet, contemplative services.
 The debate goes on to include frequency of services, how and when to serve communion, the size and decoration of the church buildings, and even organized churches verses home churches.

-Sadly, many of us are just like the Temple leaders, focusing on the wrong thing; the technical aspects of worship and not on the fact that the Lord was being worshipped.
+Sadly, many of us are just like the Temple Leaders, focusing on the wrong thing; the technical aspects of worship and not on the fact the Lord was being worshipped.